Parametrix construction of the transition probability density of the solution to an SDE driven by $\alpha$-stable noise: Time derivative of . Proof of Theorem

 where the partial derivatives $\prt_jb$ are now well defined on $\Upsilon_b$ and bounded, because $b$ is Lipschitz continuous.
-The term $b(\theta_t(y))$ comes into the formula for $\Phi$ in a multiplicative way, with all other terms having derivatives w.r.t. $t$, continuous w.r.t. $(t,x,y)$.
+The term $b(\theta_t(y))$ comes in the expression for $\Phi$ in a multiplicative way, and all other terms have derivatives in $t$, and are continuous in $(t,x,y)$.
 Hence, repeating the calculations from the proof of Lemma \ref{deriv_Phi}, we get the (part of) required statements for $\Phi$, with the exceptional set

 Further, it is easy to get by induction the same statements for $\Phi^{\star k}, k\geq 2$, with the exceptional set